Welcome to today's edition of the Rush 24-7 podcast.

 I didn't finish.

-But my my my let the testimony under oath begin.
+But let the testimony under oath begin.

-What I was going to say is I don't know outside of Gramnesty and McCain, I don't see any energy for select committee.
+What I was going to say is, I don't know outside of Gramnesty and McCain, I don't see any energy for select committee.

 I got a note.